-- 1. Fully describe all of the goods your company exported to Australia during the period.
+1. Fully describe all of the goods your company exported to Australia during the period.
 Include specification details and any technical and illustrative material that may be helpful in identifying, or classifying, the goods exported to Australia.

+Clear Float Glass in thickness, 3, 4,5, 6, 8, 10 and 12 mm Seea attachement.

-We exported just one case (0.7 tons) of Clear Float 3mm to a customer that normally places just one order of 2mm Clear Float from us per year.
-They requested one pack of Clear Float 3mm, which mistakenly was accepted on the order by the plant.
-The goods were produced and sold according to British Standards. - The Commission understands that CFG is produced and sold according to a range of international standards with varying tolerances on thickness, dimensions, spot defects, etc. Please identify the standard to which the goods exported to Australia are produced and sold.
-We produce and sell glass in Australia according to British Standards. - 3.
-Provide a list of MCCs of the goods exported to Australia.
-This must cover all MCCs listed in the Australian sales listing in B-2.
-We exported Clear Float 3.00 mm. - This list must be disclosed in the public record version of the response.
+2. The Commission understands that CFG is produced and sold according to a range of international standards with varying tolerances on thickness, dimensions, spot defects, etc. Please identify the standard to which the goods exported to Australia are produced and sold.

+Good are produced and sold in AUS standard . the specification are provided as attachment

+- 3. Provide a list of MCCs of the goods exported to Australia.
+This must cover all MCCs listed in the Australian sales listing in B-2. - This list must be disclosed in the public record version of the response.